 Ledger Pruning

-Pruning refers to the selective removal of old, stale, or unneeded data from participant, domain sequencer, and mediator nodes.
+Pruning refers to the selective removal of old, stale, or unneeded data from participant, sync domain sequencer, and mediator nodes.
 Nodes operate continuously for an indefinite amount of time on a limited amount of storage.
 In addition, privacy demands may require removing Personally Identifiable Information (PII) upon request.

 Pruning participant nodes means removing archived contracts (and associated transactions and events).
 Pruning never removes active (i.e., non-archived) Daml contracts.
-For domain sequencers and mediators, pruning relates to the removal of processed messages.
-Participants and domain sequencers and mediators can have different pruning schedules set.
+For sync domain sequencers and mediators, pruning relates to the removal of processed messages.
+Participants and sync domain sequencers and mediators can have different pruning schedules set.

 Enable Automatic Pruning